abhiyanbhattarai/Caption-Generation/README.md

 # Caption-Generation
-- This project is a web application that allows users to upload images and generate captions for those images.
+- This project is a web based application that allows users to upload images and generate captions for those images.
+- Users can edit the generated caption and post that image and caption to social media(IG).
 - It utilizes a pre-trained deep learning model for image captioning and a Flask-based user interface to make it accessible through a web browser.

 ## How To Run?